telerik/xaml-docs/controls/radribbonview/gettingstarted.md

 ## Adding Ribbon Tabs

 The RadRibbonView helps users to quickly find the tools and options they need in order to complete a task.
 Tools and options are organized in logical groups that are collected together under specific tabs.
 The ribbon tabs allows you to categorize the commands to be displayed to the users.
-The class that represents the ribbon tab is the `RadRibbonTab`.
+The class that represents the ribbon tab is the [RadRibbonTab]({%slug radribbonview-ribbon-tab%}).

->tip For more information about the RadRibbonTab, check out the [Ribbon Tab]({%slug radribbonview-ribbon-tab%}) help article.
-Also, keep in mind that you can use contextual tabs.
+>tip You can also use contextual tabs.
 You can read more about this in the [Contextual Tabs]({%slug radribbonview-contextual-tabs%}) topic.

 The tabs can be added in the `Items` collection of RadRibbonView.
 The RadRibbonTab class exposes the `Header` property that is used to define the content of its header.